mcanthony/x-piano/README.md

     };

     /**
-     * This callback is invoked when keyboard was up.
+     * This event handler is invoked when keyboard was up.
      * @param {HTMLElement} element This argument is the instance of HTMLElement that is added event listener.
      * @param {number} index This argument is the index of keyboard where event occurred.
      *     This value is between 0 and 87.